rozzkml/hands/README.md

 # hands
-this project fot commit to tea.xyz
+This project fot commit to tea.xyz